codepath/android_guides/Fragment-Navigation-Drawer.md

 </LinearLayout>
 ```

-We then reference this layout using the `actionLayout` reference.
+We then reference this layout using the `app:actionLayout` attribute.
 A title must be provided
 but can also be left blank:

 ```xml